UviDTE-FPSoC/CycloneVSoC-time-measurements/README.md

 * FPGA frequency from 50 to 200MHz, in 50MHz steps.
 For tests failing at 200MHz, the frequency was reduced in 20MHz steps until correct operation was achieved.
 Compiled files for the different FPGA frequencies are availabe at [fpga-hardware/DE1-SoC/FPGA_OCR_256K/compiled_sof_rbf](https://github.com/UviDTE-FPSoC/CycloneVSoC-time-measurements/tree/master/fpga-hardware/DE1-SoC/FPGA_OCR_256K/compiled_sof_rbf).
 * Two DE1-SoC boards have been tested.

-The FPGA-OCR data bus size is always the same as the bridge where it is connected.

 Tests are repeated 100 times (automatically done by the application) and mean value is given as result.

 ### General Analysis of the Results
 The full set of numeric values for the main experiments is in [results](https://github.com/UviDTE-FPSoC/CycloneVSoC-time-measurements/tree/master/results)/CycloneVSoC_main_time_measurements.xlsx.

 The effect of some parameters, namely FPGA frequency, cache enablement and bridge type, is independent of the implementation (OS or baremetal) and the data size.
 The fastest data transfers are always obtained for the HF128 bridge with caches on.
 In contrast, results for different coherency (DMAC access through ACP or SDRAMC) or AXI masters (CPU and DMAC) depend on implementation and data size.
 The maximum frequency all experiments run successfully is 150MHz.
 As commented later in frequency analysis some of them run at higher frequencies.
 The following figure shows the most important results:

 <p style="text-align: center;"> **Transfer rate (in MB/s) of experiments through HF128 bridge with FPGA frequency 150MHz**</p>